ARM-software/abi-aa/aapcs64/aapcs64.rst

    The number of 64-bit “vector granules” in an SVE vector; in other words, the number of bits in an SVE vector register divided by 64.

-ILP32
-   SysV-like data model where int, long int and pointer are 32-bit.

 LP64
    SysV-like data model where int is 32-bit, but long int and pointer are 64-bit.